ZijieJin/scComm/README.md

 `scComm()` returns a list containing weights, ccires (a list), GroupCCC, cellanno, expr.

-weights contains weight 1, 2, 3, and totalweight(the product of weight 1,2,3).
+*weights* contains weight 1, 2, 3, and totalweight(the product of weight 1,2,3).

-ccires is a list containing result below:
+*ccires* is a list containing result below:
-- cciscore: a cell-by-cell matrix of aggregating cell-cell interaction score of each cell pair
+- *cciscore*: a cell-by-cell matrix of aggregating cell-cell interaction score of each cell pair
-- lrscore: cell type-cell type interaction score with each L-R pair
+- *lrscore*: cell type-cell type interaction score with each L-R pair, which can be used to analyze the interacting L-R pairs with given cells.
-- sender_lr: an LR pair-by-cell matrix of aggregating cell-cell interaction score where the element (i,j) indicates the sum of interaction score of jth cell as sender cell to all other cells with L-R pair i.
+- *sender_lr*: an LR pair-by-cell matrix of aggregating cell-cell interaction score where the element (i,j) indicates the sum of interaction score of jth cell as sender cell to all other cells with L-R pair i.
-- receptor_lr: an LR pair-by-cell matrix of aggregating cell-cell interaction score where the element (i,j) indicates the sum of interaction score of all other cells to jth cell as receptor cell with L-R pair i.
+- *receptor_lr*: an LR pair-by-cell matrix of aggregating cell-cell interaction score where the element (i,j) indicates the sum of interaction score of all other cells to jth cell as receptor cell with L-R pair i.

-GroupCCC is a matrix indicating the CCI scores between one cell type and another.
+*GroupCCC* is a matrix indicating the CCI scores between one cell type and another.
+It provides cell type-level cell-cell communication scores.

-cellanno is a vector indicating the annotation of each input, which is given by user.
+*cellanno* is a vector indicating the annotation of each input, which is given by user.

-expr is a gene-by-cell matrix indicating the expression
+*expr* is a gene-by-cell matrix indicating the expression

 `res$ccires$cciscore` can be used to analyze the interaction patterns (aggregate by cell type to get cell-by-cell type matrix)

-GroupCCC provides cell type-level cell-cell communication scores.

-After running `scComm()`, user can run `res2 = FindLRscoreGivenCells(scCommRes, celllist, lr_database)` to get the detailed CCI score with each L-R pair between cell type user defined.
+After running `scComm()`, user can run `res2 = FindLRscoreGivenCells(scCommRes, celllist, lr_database)` to get the detailed CCI score with each L-R pair between cell groups user defined.
 Here, scCommRes is the result returned by `scComm()`, celllist is a data.frame (see the format in testdata)

 `FindLRscoreGivenCells()` returns a list containing lrscore and lrscoresd, which are LR pair-by-cell group matrix indicating the mean and standard variation of CCI score of each L-R pair and cell interaction group, respectively.